 Investments in Russia are currently subject to certain heightened risks with regard to the ownership and custody of securities.
 In Russia, this is evidenced by entries in the books of a company or its registrar (which is neither an agent nor responsible to the Depositary).
 No certificates representing ownership of Russian companies will be held by the Depositary or any correspondent or in an effective central depositary system.
 As a result of this system and the lack of state regulation and enforcement, the Company could lose its registration and ownership of Russian securities through fraud, negligence or even mere oversight.
+Any Fund investing directly in local Russian stock will limit its exposure to no more than 10% of its Net Asset Value, except for investment in securities listed on MICEX-RTS, which is recognised as being a regulated market.

-As a result of Russia's action in Europe, as at the date of this Prospectus, Russia has been the subject of economic sanctions imposed by the United States, the European Union and other countries throughout the World.
+As a result of Russia's action in Crimea, as at the date of this Prospectus, the United States, European Union and other countries have imposed sanctions on Russia.
 The scope and level of the sanctions may increase and there is a risk that this may adversely affect the Russian economy.
 These sanctions could also lead to Russia taking counter measures more broadly against Western and other countries.
 Depending on the form of action which may be taken by Russia, it could potentially become more difficult for investors outside Russia, including the Funds, to continue investing in Russia and/or to liquidate Russian investments and expatriate funds out of Russia.
-If this were to occur, the Directors may (at their discretion) take such action as they consider to be in the interests of Shareholders in Funds which have investment exposure to Russia, including, if necessary, suspending trading in the Funds (see paragraph 28. of Appendix A - Suspension and Deferrals for more details).
+If this were to occur, the Directors may (at their discretion) take such action as they consider to be in the interests of investors in Funds which have investment exposure to Russia, including, if necessary, suspending trading in the Funds (see paragraph 28. of Appendix A - Suspension and Deferrals for more details).